SDSU APSA AND SDSU VSA PROUDLY PRESENT:

-Every academic year, APSA as an organization has the honor of arranging a High School Conference here on the campus of San Diego State University (SDSU).
+For the first time ever on February 2nd, 2019, SDSU’s Asian Pacific Student Alliance and SDSU Vietnamese Student Association have the honor of arranging a joint High School Conference here on the campus of San Diego State University.
 The primary objective of our High School Conference is to promote a greater appreciation for academic success and ultimately serve as an inspirational drive for the attendees to pursue a higher education.
-APSA's High School Conference gives our general body members the chance to connect with high school students and give back to our Asian and Pacific Islander community.
+VSAPSA’s High School Conference gives our general body members the chance to connect with high school students and give back to our Asian and Pacific Islander community.

-If you are interested in attending APSA’s High School Conference, please fill out the form!
+If you are interested in attending VSAPSA’s High School Conference, please register below!

 INTERESTED IN VOLUNTEERING?

-High School Conference is one of our biggest events during the Spring Semester and APSA needs YOUR HELP!
+High School Conference is one of our biggest events during the Spring Semester and APSA and VSA need YOUR HELP!
 We are looking for role models who can help guide and inspire high school students who may feel uneasy about attending college.
 Volunteers would assist high school students on their path toward confidence, maturity, self-identity, and independence.
-The connections you make, the stories you share, and the wisdom you gain all contribute to your own growth as a leader.
+The connections you make, the stories you share, and the wisdom you gain all contribute to your own growth as a leader. *All volunteers will get a free T-shirt!

 INTERESTED IN HOSTING A WORKSHOP?

-If you are interested or know someone who may be interested in hosting a workshop for APSA’s High School Conference, please have them fill out the Workshops Form.
+If you are interested or know someone who may be interested in hosting a workshop for VSAPSA’s High School Conference, please have them fill out the Workshops Form.

-Our Conference date was March 10th, 2018.
-Students who attended had the opportunity to participate in three workshops sessions centered on Academics, Leadership, Politics, Asian and Pacific Islander cultures, Educational Opportunity Programs (EOP) and Admission.
+Our next High School Conference is February 2nd, 2019.
+Students who attend will have the opportunity to participate in various workshops sessions centered on Academics, Leadership, Politics, Asian and Pacific Islander cultures, Educational Opportunity Programs (EOP) and Admission.
 These workshops defined our conference and ultimately serve as a tool for promoting a greater appreciation for pursuing a higher degree in education.
-Our High School Conference is an ALL DAY EVENT and lunch and dinner will be provided.
+Our High School Conference is an ALL DAY EVENT and lunch and dinner will be provided!

 In addition, students who are talented in the performing arts also have the opportunity to express themselves at our High School Conference Talent Show.
 Through dance, music, art, poetry, or whichever talents to be discovered, we want to provide a platform for high school students to express themselves in front of their fellow peers.